bbarker/protips/TLAPlus.md

 1. All values are implicitly sets in TLA+.
 But the elements of sets aren't necessarily specified, so for example, TLC would report an error if trying to evaluate `42 \in "abc"`.
 2. It seems TLA+ does not allow shadowing of named values.
+3. Records and Functions are not the same in TLA+, though they are more similar to each other than in most programming languages; `:` is for records, `->` is for functions.

 # Formulas